wawelk/TRC_Optix_Pump_Demo/README.md

 Updated for FactoryTalk v1.5 release features.

 The FactoryTalk Optix demo application is designed to work with a ControlLogix L8 CPU.
-The ControlLogix program can runon either a real controller or FactoryTalk Logix Echp.
-The IP address of the controller in the Optix application is 127.0.0.1 for FT Logix Echo.
+The ControlLogix program can run on a real controller (if available) or FactoryTalk Logix Echo v3.01 or higher.
+The IP address of the controller in the Optix application is 127.0.0.1.
 The Studio 5000 ACD v37 file can be downloaded from: https://www.mediafire.com/file_premium/l8sb3383bqb9ep4/TRC_Optix_Pump_Demp.ACD/file

 Demo project with the following features: